Billings Clinic

-Billings Clinic Hospital is a 304-bed hospital which includes a 20-suite family birth center, a 15-bed transitional care unit, and a Level II trauma center.
+Located in downtown Billings, Billings Clinic Hospital is a 336-bed hospital which includes a 20-suite family birth center with a Level III NICU, an Inpatient Cancer Care Unit, a Surgery Center, a Level I Emergency & Trauma Center, a Medical Intensive Care Unit & the state's only Surgical Intensive Care Unit.
+Billings Clinic is the first Level I Trauma Center in Montana & Wyoming.

+The hospital operates MedFlight, the most specialized flight program in the region.
+MedFlight offers both fixed wing & rotor wing flights, and recently started the first mobile ECMO transport program in Montana.
+MedFlight functions as a mobile ICU/ED, and also has a NICU/High Risk OB Team.

+Billings Clinic has nearly 600 physicians and advanced practitioners offering more than 80 specialties.

-History
+History & Recognition

 The Billings Clinic was founded by Dr. Arthur J. Movius, who started his Billings medical practice in 1911.
 In 1915, after practicing on his own, Movius had Dr. J.H.
 Bridenbaugh join him as an assistant.
 Bridenbaugh operated and managed obstetrics and began working with a ground-breaking device, the x-ray machine.
 During World War I, Bridenbaugh joined the military, where he received training in radiology.
 After returning from the war, Bridenbaugh incorporated diagnostic x-rays and radiation therapy into his practice.